roeldie/ESPHome-modbus-heatpump-Gree-Versati-III/README.md

-# ESPHome modbus - heatpump Gree Versati III
+# ESPHome modbus - heatpump cooper and hunter UNITERM 3

 ## Description:
 This manual describes how to connect the device to Home Assistant via Modbus protocol using ESP and RS485/TTL converter.